 DICE has confirmed a few details and we’ll outline those here.
 We’re also taking a look at a few things we expect from the developer and the release of the Battlefield 1 Turning Tides DLC.

 DICE hasn’t confirmed any release dates beyond They Shall Not Pass (March 14th for Premium Pass holders, March 28th for everyone else).

-At this point, with the Turning Tides DLC being marketed in the third slot in promotional materials, it looks like it will slot in as the Battlefield 1 DLC 3.
-In The Name of the Tsar will be released after They Shall Not Pass.
+With In the Name of the Tsar confirmed as the Battlefield 1 DLC 2 and the Turning Tides DLC being marketed in the third slot in promotional materials, it looks like Turning Tides will slot in as the Battlefield 1 DLC 3.

 If this pans out, expect Turning Tides to come much later in 2017.
 DICE typically puts a few months between its DLC releases so we’re probably not looking at a release in April, May or even June.